How to Create a Kontakt 7 Instrument (Part 2) - Push It!

 Next, let’s place your first button.
 Modify your code as follows:

 on init {set the basics of the UI, setting the height at 213 and width at 720} make_perfview set_ui_height_px(213) set_ui_width_px(633) {declare a variable called $switch that is tied to a button.
-Set that switch to on } declare ui_switch $switch $switch := 1 message("Hello World!") end on
+Set that switch to on } declare ui_switch $switch $switch := 1 message("Hello World!") end onNotice that the

 Now, click the

-button. -
+Applybutton. -

 Upon clicking

-, you should see the following: -
+Apply, you should see the following:

 Click on the button called

-.
+switch.
 You’ll notice that in the on position it is lighter in color.
 In the off position, it is darker in color

 Step Three - Making the Button Interactive